 De Magnetische tijd.
 Videokunst in Nederland 1970-1985, ed. with Bart Rutten (Rotterdam, 2003).

-Sietske Roorda is assistant at the Lectoraat Art & Public Space since 2011.
+Sietske Roorda is project assistant at the Lectoraat Art & Public Space.
 She has graduated as BA in Art History in 2010 and as MA in Modern and Contemporary Art in 2012 at the University of Amsterdam.
-At the moment she is also web editor at the contemporary art magazine Tubelight and writes amongst other for FD Persoonlijk.
+She also does communication for Nieuwe Vide, Haarlem.
+Besides has written articles for Metropolis M, Tubelight and het Financieele Dagblad.